KatherineMichel/digital-commonplace/README.md

 https://www.deprocrastination.co/blog/how-to-stop-procrastinating-by-using-the-fogg-behavior-model

+Great Quote
+https://twitter.com/RyanHoliday/status/1072966880380551171 | Ryan Holiday on Twitter: ""It is impossible to produce superior performance unless you do something different."
+John Templeton" https://twitter.com/JackieKazil/status/1277250345236860929 | Jackie wears a on Twitter: "A major motivator doing or completing the for the hardest things in life is spite." / Twitter

 https://twitter.com/pwang/status/1274340328091377664 | Peter Wang on Twitter: "“Do the real thing.”
 Great advice.
 Esp since social media rewards people for bleating on about the stuff they’re in the midst of planning to try, etc. Just do the real thing. https://t.co/sRre9jZ00h" / Twitter https://www.scotthyoung.com/blog/2020/05/04/do-the-real-thing/ | Do the Real Thing | Scott H Young